WARNING! I posted some things on this page which might seem… offensive to some people.

 I’m just gonna remind you that the ginga is the ALPHA and the OMEGA of capoeira.
 Not only does EVERY other movement of capoeira come from the ginga, I will go far as to say that every other movement in capoeira is a PART of the ginga.

-So if you want to be a capoeirista, then watch them, study the movement, practice it, MAKE IT A PART OF YOU, and EVERYTHING else you learn will fall into place.
+So if you want to be a capoeirista, then watch the videos, study the movement, practice it, MAKE IT A PART OF YOU, and EVERYTHING else you learn will fall into place.

 Especially, after you FIND A SCHOOL.